About Kununurra in the Kimberley in Western Australia

 The walk trail was developed by the Kununurra Historical Society

-(Inc) to provide an historical overview of the town and give visitors
+(Inc) to provide an historical overview of the town and give

 Kununurra Historical Society